Last Updated on October 28, 2022

 3. The Louvre

-Tip: Admission to the Louvre is free for all visitors on every first Sunday of the month, and on Friday evenings after 6pm if you’re under 26.
+Tip: Admission to the Louvre is free for all visitors on every first Sunday of the month during the winter months, and for all EEA (European Economic Area) residents under 26.

 4. Sightsee on a local bus

 There are plenty of tour companies that offer sightseeing bus tours in Paris, but most of them are very expensive.
 So here’s one of the best Paris budget tips: Scrape together just €1.30 and take the No. 29 bus from the Gare St Lazare to Bastille district.
 Passing through some of the most beautiful areas in Paris, the bus passes the Opera house, through the Marais district, including the beautiful square Place des Vosges and past plenty of peaceful side streets you may never otherwise spot.
-Alternatively, you can consider a Paris hop on hop off bus, which stops at all major sights.
+Alternatively, you can consider a Paris hop on hop off bus (around $40 for 24 hours), which stops at all major sights.

 Tip: If you want to see Paris beyond the main sights, here are my five favorite off the beaten path experiences in Paris.
 Most of them are free!